hybridinteractive/craft-position-fieldtype/README.md

 2. Then tell Composer to load the plugin:

-        composer require rias/craft-position-fieldtype
+        composer require hybridinteractive/craft-position-fieldtype

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Position Fieldtype.

-Brought to you by [Rias](https://rias.be)
+Brought to you by [Hybrid Interactive](https://hybridinteractive.io/)